Skip to main content

 Diffraction

 Diffraction is the bending of waves around obstacles and the spreading of waves when they pass through narrow openings.
 This phenomenon occurs for all types of waves, including sound, light, and water waves.
 The extent of diffraction depends on the wavelength of the wave relative to the size of the opening or obstacle.
-In this scenario, the sound waves will diffract as they pass through the slit, affecting the intensity detected by the microphone.
+In this scenario, the sound waves from the source will diffract as they pass through the slit, leading to variations in intensity at different points.

 Recommended video: